BaptisteNguyen/testNNom/README.md

 NNom_cmsisnn folder contains a project done on STM32CubeIde which use NNom library with cmsis-nn kernel.

-This project receive by UART an image sent from a computer.
-The inference is done on microcontroller(STM32F401RE).
+In this project, a microcontroller(STM32F401RE) receives by UART an image sent from a computer.
+The inference is done on microcontroller.
 Then the result is transmitted to the computer. communication.py ensures the communication between the microcontroller and the computer.